Marilyn Cade: Education

-Cade received an Master of Social Work in Organizational Development from Saint Louis University.
+Cade received a Master of Social Work in Organizational Development from Saint Louis University.

 Career

-Cade started her career in the 1970's as a social worker in Missouri, and spent 10 years working in various nonprofit organizations and state governments of the United States positions.
+Cade started her career in the 1970s as a social worker in Missouri, and spent 10 years working in various nonprofit organizations and state governments of the United States positions.

 AT&T

-In the 1980's, Cade began working at AT&T, working her way up through a number of management positions with AT&T’s business units in sales, marketing, business operations and strategy.
-By the early 1990's, Cade became a major fundraiser for Bill Clinton, working her way up to become AT&T's chief lobbyist on technology policy issues as the Director of Internet and E-commerce Advocacy.
+In the 1980s, Cade began working at AT&T, working her way up through a number of management positions with AT&T’s business units in sales, marketing, business operations and strategy.
+By the early 1990s, Cade became a major fundraiser for Bill Clinton, working her way up to become AT&T's chief lobbyist on technology policy issues as the Director of Internet and E-commerce Advocacy.

 Cade was appointed to support AT&T's participation in the International Telecommunication Union Secretary General's High Level Expert Group on Cyber Security in early 2008.

 Cade helped to found and lead numerous industry coalitions and initiatives, ranging from e-commerce, copyright and trademark, cyber crime, child safety online, and internet governance.
 Her leadership was paramount in the restructuring of the Ad Hoc Copyright Coalition, the Online Privacy Alliance and GetNetWise.